nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Finding a task: `find task`

-Deadline is coming up the there so many tasks to complete.
-You recall adding a task called merge but you are not sure about the full name of the task.
-Not to worry, you can find the task easily with `find task`!
-First, recall any keyword you can remember from the task.
-Next, key in `find task <TASK_NAME_KEYWORDS>`, and TruthTable will show you all tasks with names that contain the keywords that you specified!
+Deadlines are coming and you are **swarmed**  complete.
+You recall adding a task called merge, but you are not sure about the full name of the task.
+Not to worry, you can find the task easily with the `find task` command!

 The `find task` command allows you to finds all tasks whose names contain any of the given keywords.
 The tasks with matching names will be shown in the task list of [current team section](#current-team-section).

 Let us run through how to find a task.

 Suppose you want to find all tasks named User and all tasks named Guide.
-Enter the command

-`find task User Guide`
+Enter the command `find task User Guide` to find all tasks with names `User` or `Guide`.

 If done successfully, you should the see all tasks named User or Guide show up under in the task list of [current team section](#current-team-section).